 Additional training opportunities that are available to CP 35 careerists can be found in Appendix D of the ACTEDS Plan.

 Subject matter experts (SME) may rate and prioritize career program applications.
 Applications will be forwarded to the FCR for review and final approval.
 Decisions will be made based upon availability of funds/return on investment, evaluations made by the careerist's career program managers and chain-of-command, the relationship to ACTEDS or JDA requirements, and the importance to the development of the individual careerist.

 |ACTEDS Funding, Authorized Expenses, and Backfill|

-See General Information in Chapter 3 of this catalog.
 Use of ACTEDS resources for local travel and rental cars are not authorized.
 ALL ACTEDS funded training will be reviewed, considered, and/or approved, based on availability of funds.
-Reimbursement "To and From" the training site is authorized.
+Reimbursement to and from the training site is authorized.
 In/around mileage at the TDY site; additional round trips to/from duty station, cable service, public/local transportation (except for travel to/from home to training location); rental cars, vans, trucks, or limousines; administrative fees for an ATM use of a personal charge card; and excess baggage over $25.00 are not authorized.
-Expenses not centrally funded may be authorized and PAID for by the sponsors command with prior approval from the organization prior before incurring any expenses which are not centrally funded.
+Expenses not centrally funded may be authorized and paid for by the sponsors command with prior approval from the organization before incurring any expenses that are not centrally funded.

-Reimbursable expenses for official travel may be found in the JFTR/JTR, Appendix G (linked at http://www.nps.edu/travel/documents/AppendixG.pdf).
+Reimbursable expenses for official travel may be found in Appendix G of the JFTR/JTR: